‘Bold And The Beautiful’ Spoilers For Monday, July 9: Sally’s Sick Of Hope’s Meddling, Steffy Questions Liam

 “You still want to get married, don’t you?”

 In other Bold and the Beautiful spoilers, Sally (Courtney Hope) and Wyatt (Darin Brooks) will be relaxing at the beach house when she will confide in her new beau.
 According to She Knows Soaps, she will tell Wyatt that Hope gave her a warning.
-However, it seems as if the warning was not even work related.
+However, it seems as if the warning was not even work-related.

 “It’s one thing to go on about my job, but really to meddle in my personal life?
 Where does she get off?”